Azores Liberation Front

-The Azores Liberation Front, more commonly known as the FLA (Frente de Libertação dos Açores) is a right-wing paramilitary organization with the goal of forceful independence of the Azores, appearing right after the Carnation Revolution and whose actions included violent attacks on political opponents in 1975.
+The Azores Liberation Front, more commonly known as the FLA (Frente de Libertação dos Açores) was a right-wing paramilitary organization with the goal of forceful independence of the Azores, appearing right after the Carnation Revolution and whose actions included violent attacks on political opponents in 1975.
 It has remained a dormant organization since, with occasional press releases on political issues of the islands.

 In 2006 Rui Medeiros became president of the group, and has stated in a 2016 interview that the group is no longer pursuing violent means.
 Medeiros claims that the group has a membership in the hundreds.
 The founder of the group, José de Almeida, died in 2014.

 History

 The FLA was founded by José de Almeida in London, on April 8, 1975.
 Almeida, a former representative of the Acção Nacional Popular (English: Popular National Action Party) in the National Assembly, modeled his actions on the Madeira Archipelago Liberation Front (FLAMA).

 The Azorean independentistas are not 'Che Guevaras'.
 It is not ideology that motivates us, we never fell to that temptation.
 What mobilizes us is the Azores and remains the Azores.